On the Size Control of the Hybrid Test for Predictive Ability: 4. Monte Carlo simulation

-Table 2 provides evidence of finite sample size distortion of the hybrid test.
+Table \hyperref[tab:MCsimu]{2} provides evidence supporting Theorem \ref{prop:mains}.
 Many simulated rejection probabilities of the hybrid test exceed the significance level $\alpha$ when $M_0$ is strictly less than $M$.
-The size distortion is the starkest when $M_0$ is slightly less than $M$, and the extent of distortion is not marginal.
-For example, the rejection probabilities of the hybrid test with $M=50$ and $M_0=45$ are 0.208, 0.149, and 0.070 which are almost twice, three times, and seven times larger than the corresponding significance levels $\alpha=0.10, 0.05$ and $0.01$.
+This phenomenon is the most pronounced when $M_0$ is slightly less than $M$, and the extent of distortion is not marginal.
+For example, the rejection probabilities of the hybrid test with $M=50$ and $M_0=45$ are 0.208, 0.149, and 0.070 which are almost twice, three times, and seven times larger than their corresponding significance levels $\alpha=0.10, 0.05$ and $0.01$.
 We have similar results in the case with $M=100$ and $M_0=95.$

-There is a noticeable pattern in the simulated probabilities.
+Furthermore, there is a noticeable pattern in the simulated probabilities.
 First, when all inequalities are binding, that is, when the second condition in Theorem \ref{prop:mains} is not satisfied, the probabilities are close to the nominal level $\alpha$.
 This is because, under this data generating process, the bootstrap distribution correctly approximates the distribution of the test statistics and hence the rejection probability converges exactly to the nominal level.
-Second, as $M_0$ decreases, the probabilities abruptly increase over the nominal level but decline gradually.
-This is because both test statistics converge to $\max_{m \in M_0} Z_m$, which decreases in $M_0$, where $\{Z_m: m=1, \cdots, M\}$ are independent random variables from the standard normal distribution.
-Meanwhile, the limiting distributions of the bootstrap test statistics do not depend on $M_0$.
-This difference leads to diminishing rejection probabilities along $M_0$.
-Finally, the probabilities fall below $\alpha$ when the ratio $M_0/M$ is small: less than 0.4 for $\alpha=0.10$, 0.3 for $\alpha=0.05$, and 0.2 for $\alpha=0.01$ for the case $M=50.$ This is consistent with our findings from Table 1 that $\bar{\alpha}$ decreases as the ratio $M_0/M$ diminishes.
+Second, as $M_0$ decreases, the probabilities abruptly increase, exceeding the nominal level $\alpha$ but decline gradually.
+This is because both test statistics converge to $\max_{m \in M_0} Z_m$, which decreases in $M_0$, where $\{Z_m: m=1, \ldots, M\}$ are independent random variables from the standard normal distribution.
+On the contrary, the limiting distributions of the bootstrap test statistics do not depend on $M_0$.
+This difference leads to diminishing rejection probabilities along decreasing $M_0$.
+Finally, the probabilities fall below $\alpha$ when the ratio $M_0/M$ is small: less than 0.4 for $\alpha=0.10$, 0.3 for $\alpha=0.05$, and 0.2 for $\alpha=0.01$ for the case $M=50.$ This is consistent with our findings from Table \ref{tab:alphabar} that $\bar{\alpha}$ decreases as the ratio $M_0/M$ diminishes.